What is a Medical Card?

 Why do I require a Medical Card?

-Medical Cards help your new GP Practice in transferring your medical records from your previous GP Practice.
+Medical Cards can sometimes help your new GP Practice in transferring your medical records from your previous GP Practice.

 What can I use my Medical Card for?